MathFlow: Enhancing the Perceptual Flow of MLLMs for Visual Mathematical Problems: Experiments

-Tab.~\ref{tab:tab2} shows the performance of MLLMs on MathVerse's testmini set.
-MathFlow achieves the highest overall accuracy among existing open-source and closed-source models, with a notable accuracy of 40.5\% by the MathFlow$^{\star} _{\mathrm{GPT-4V}}$, outperforming other models like GPT-4V.
-In terms of CoT-based evaluation (CoT-E), MathFlow$^{\star} _{\mathrm{Gemini 1.5-pro}}$ achieves the highest accuracy across both datasets, with a score of 62.4\% on MathVerse and 70.4\% on FlowVerse$^{\dagger}$.
-These results not only highlight MathFlow's adaptability but also underscore the critical role of perception capabilities in solving problems accurately.
-Furthermore, Fig.~\ref{fig:problem_case} illustrates the problem-solving progress between MathFlow$^{\star} _{DeepSeek-r1}$), a significant number of perception errors still occur.
-This underscores our assertion that perception capability is equally crucial.
+\textbf{Overall Performance.} Tabs.~\ref{tab:flowverse_benchmark}-\ref{tab:tab5} show the performance of MLLMs on FlowVerse and MathVerse's testmini set.
+MathFlow achieves the highest overall accuracy outperforming other models like GPT-4V.
+In terms of CoT-based evaluation (CoT-E), MathFlow$^{\star} _{\text{GPT-5}}$ achieves the highest accuracy across both datasets.
+Furthermore, MathFlow$^{\star} _{\text{Qwen2.5-VL-7B}}$ against a set of math-specialized MLLMs on Tab.~\ref{tab:flowverse_benchmark}, MathFlow-P-7B consistently outperforms these baselines across all six problem versions, demonstrating its superior adaptability to diverse multimodal inputs.
+We attribute these gains to its explicit decoupling of the perception and inference stages, which particularly ensures accurate perception.

+\textbf{Error Analysis.} Fig.~\ref{fig:type_error} categorizes error types into three types.
+Experts annotated the responses of multiple models on FlowVerse$^{\dagger}$ to identify these error types.
+We observe that MathFlow$^{\star}$ not only shows an overall reduction in error rate compared to the corresponding base model but also exhibits a decrease in visual perception errors.
+Moreover, even with MathFlow$^{\star}_\text{DeepSeek-r1}$, a significant number of perception errors still occur, underscoring our assertion that perception capability is crucial.

+\textbf{Structured Caption Evaluation} We evaluate the quality of visual captioning by assessing how accurately models extract essential elements and their relationships from mathematical diagrams.
+We adopt the \textit{Structured F1} metric, which quantifies alignment between predicted and ground-truth structured outputs.
+For each diagram, we decompose the caption into two sets: \textbf{Essential Information (EI)}, such as geometric primitives (\eg, points, lines, circles, and labeled symbols), and \textbf{Reasoned Properties (RP)}, which represent higher-order relationships between elements Each predicted EI or RP tuple is matched against human-annotated ground truth using exact set match.
+The precision, recall, and F1 are computed as:

+This evaluation is conducted on a curated subset of FlowVerse where high-quality human annotations are available.
+As shown in Tab.~\ref{tab:captionquality}, MathFlow-P-7B significantly outperforms general-purpose baselines in both aspects.
+It achieves a Structured F1 of \textbf{97.2\%} on EI extraction, demonstrating highly accurate detection of core visual entities, and \textbf{85.6\%} on RP prediction, indicating strong ability to capture inter-element structural reasoning.